nhokchihiro/appbio24-tramha/Week14/README-Week14.md

-Your submission should include a readme, a makefile, and a design file.

-Perform a differential expression analysis of a count matrix.

-Take a count matrix, this count matrix may be one generated in a previous assignment or one that simulated.

-Use method to identify genes/transcripts that show differential expression.

-Draw a PCA plot and a heatmap for these genes.

-Discuss the results.
-How many genes have you found.
-What kind of expression levels can you observe.
-How reliable does your data seem?

 > [!IMPORTANT]
 > Please install *Bioinformatics Toolbox* first by running `bio code` within the same folder which contains the Makefile.
 Additionally, for this weekly assignment, you also need to set up the *stats* environment.
 Please look at this [link](https://www.biostarhandbook.com/appbio/methods/stats/).